Chittenden County, Vermont Online Fire/EMS Scanner 📻

 - Bolton Volunteer Fire Department

-- Burlington Fire Department (includes EMS ambulances)
+- Burlington Fire Department (includes EMS ambulances) [P25 digital, which analog scanners can’t decode]

 - Charlotte Volunteer Fire and Rescue